 Buses

 Taxis are plentiful in Peruvian towns and cities.
-The taxi industry is not thoroughly regulated though, and many private vehicles also operate as taxis.
-Few taxis are metered so it’s best to negotiate the fare before embarking on a journey.
+The taxi industry is not thoroughly regulated, though, and many private vehicles also operate as taxis.
+Few taxis are metered, so it’s best to negotiate the fare before starting your ride.

-There have been some issues with unregistered taxis taking advantage of unsuspecting foreigners, and even using taxis to carry out crimes, so expats should be cautious when hailing a taxi from the street.
-Ordering a taxi ahead of time over the phone may be a more expensive option, but it is also a safer one.
+There have been some issues with unregistered taxis taking advantage of unsuspecting foreigners, and even using taxis to carry out crimes, so you should be cautious when hailing a taxi off the street.
+Ordering a taxi ahead of time over the phone may be a pricier option, but it is also a safer one.

-Colectivos are shared minibus taxis that operate along fixed routes in and between Peruvian towns and cities.
-These are often ageing vehicles with questionable safety records.
-These vehicles also tend to be overcrowded and drivers have a reputation for driving erratically.
+Colectivos are shared minibus taxis operating along fixed routes between Peruvian towns and cities.
+They are often ageing vehicles with questionable safety records.
+They also tend to be overcrowded, and drivers have a reputation for driving erratically.

 Some ride-hailing apps, such as Uber, are also available in larger cities and are usually more convenient, as they circumvent any possible language barriers and payment issues.